tomonocle/miscellany/management.md

 creativity by thinking of new and better goals, ideas, and solutions to problems.
 Be innovative!

-3 STAGES OF ORGANIZATIONAL DEVELOPMENT
+3 STAGES OF ORGANISATIONAL DEVELOPMENT
 --------------------------------------
 ### Stage I: Chaos (fire-fighting mentality)
 - Crisis/short-term focus